brian1917/vcodeapi/README.md

 See here: https://godoc.org/github.com/brian1917/vcodeapi

 ## Description
 Go package that provides easy access to the Veracode APIs.
-Each API has two files: one for making the http request and one for parsing the response.
+Each API typically has two files: one for making the http request and one for parsing the response.
 For example, `detailedreport.go` calls the Veracode API and returns a `[byte]` and `detailedreportparser.go` parses the XML response and returns usable objects such as flaws.